SixArm/mast-cell-help/topics/shop-for-sunscreen/index.md

 # Shop for sunscreen

 Suncreen recommendations by mast cell patients, and especially including face sunscreens.
+Generally prefer hypoallergenic ingredients, free of artificial colors, scents, and additives.
+Be sure to check ingredients lists.
+Be aware that in some countries, the same brand name can have different ingredients.

 * [Sun Bum](https://www.sunbum.com/) - [Mineral SPF 30 Sunscreen Face Lotion - Fragrance-free](https://www.sunbum.com/products/mineral-spf-30-sunscreen-face-lotion)